Skip to Main Content

 • A larger issue within librarianship is the biased wording used for Library of Congress subject headings.
 Phrases such as "Indians of North America," using the term chosen by the US government for a people group rather than the own-name, and outdated terminology for sexualities and genders are only a few of the harmful practices perpetuated by LoC controlled vocabularies.
 This is a discipline-wide problem, but there are some local changes we can enact that we are exploring, such as changing the classification numbers in the 200s--Religion--to not be so Christianity-centric.

-• The library's suggest a purchase form is always available for our community to provide us with more ideas.
+• The library's Recommendations for the Library form is always available for our community to provide us with more ideas.

 Library Spaces